-Sober living is still relatively “new” to most people- many haven’t heard of it before because the term “halfway house” is more often used, but less aptly describes the environment, and the process.
-There is a spectrum out there of what sober living can look like: in some states, what’s advertised as sober living can be very little than shared housing in retrofitted motels with daily, insurance billed drug screens, and maybe a ride to 12 Step meetings.
+Sober living is still relatively “new” to most people- many haven’t heard of it before because the term “halfway house” is more often used, though incorrectly.
+“Halfway house” came into use in the 1905s as an alternate setting to incarceration.
+The term can be stigmatizing for anyone who is in a process of betterment.
+There is a spectrum out there of what sober living can look like.
 Some of these are very well intentioned- some are operated strictly for profit and have very little clinical basis of understanding in addiction.
 It is helpful to know where you or your loved one is going, how they operate, the upfront fees, and the level of structure/supervision.
-Ethics and motives will become very clear.
+Ethics and motives should be very clear.

 Why is Asheville so popular for recovery?

 Asheville is fortunate to have an abundance of excellent sober living programs in the area- Firebird’s values toward supporting those in need is collaborative, not competitive.
 If we can’t meet your needs, we’ll refer onward to the best fit.
-All have their niches and specializations for the right population.
 Tackling addiction is something best done as a unified front.
-While what we offer is different, we are joined to a larger cause that surpasses all others: eliminating the stigma of addiction, then offering hope of a transformed way of life.
 There’s no time to waste with addiction.
 It might not benefit the “competitive” mindset, but our values guide our administrative principles.
 As far as our city and region goes, it’s full of options and history.
-People have been flocking to the mountains for wellness since before there even was a word for addiction.
+People have been flocking to the mountains for wellness since recorded history.
 They say “there must be something in the water.” 🤷♂️